 One of the most common reasons newcomers from various parts of the world choose to move to Canada is to ensure a better future for their children.
 As a result, for newcomers moving to Canada with families, saving for your kids’ education is often a top financial priority.
 The cost of post-secondary education in Canada can be quite high, even for domestic students, and the sooner you start saving for this goal, the more options and flexibility your children will have while planning their future.
 In this article, we dive into Registered Education Savings Plans (RESPs), an investment option for post-secondary education.

 What is an RESP?

-An RESP is a tax-deferred savings plan that allows subscribers (usually parents) to efficiently save for a beneficiary’s (usually a child’s) education.
+An RESP is a tax-deferred savings plan that allows subscribers (usually parents) to efficiently save for a beneficiary’s (usually a child’s) post-secondary education.
+The biggest advantage of an RESP is that the government matches a part of your contributions in the form of grants.
 You can open an RESP without having a bank account.